When Religious Politics Fuels Murder: The Myth Of “Love Jihad”

 Last month, Umer Mohammed was murdered by gau rakshaks for transporting cows.

 Cow politics, “Love Jihad” are campaigns against a plural society to keep the vote bank intact.
-We will not be trapped by “Love Jihad” but the government has surely trapped many in dirty religion politics.
+It is nothing more than cheap politics to keep the discourse away from real issues.